jon-sundelof/next_js_training/README.md

 # Project for learning NextJS

-Made possible by yours truly, Jon and Jesper
+By yours truly, Jon and Jesper